cwoffenden/hello-webgpu/lib/README.md

 1. Install Visual Studio (here VS2019 was used but 2015 or 2017 should also work).
 The [Community](//visualstudio.microsoft.com/vs/community/) edition is fine.
 Add [CMake](//cmake.org) (and [Ninja](//ninja-build.org)) in the VS install options.

-2. You need the the [full Windows 10 SDK](//developer.microsoft.com/en-gb/windows/downloads/windows-10-sdk/); The VS installer will install the Win10 SDK but it misses the required [Debugging Tools for Windows](//docs.microsoft.com/en-us/windows-hardware/drivers/debugger/).
+2. You need the the [full Windows 10 SDK](//developer.microsoft.com/en-gb/windows/downloads/windows-10-sdk/); the VS installer will install the Win10 SDK but it misses the required [Debugging Tools for Windows](//docs.microsoft.com/en-us/windows-hardware/drivers/debugger/).

 3. Make sure you have up-to-date graphics drivers.
 If you're running Windows on Boot Camp install one of the [unofficial AMD drivers](//www.bootcampdrivers.com) (if only to get Vulkan support; it'd be nice if Apple made this step unnecessary).

 4. Install the [Vulkan SDK](//www.lunarg.com/vulkan-sdk/).
 Make sure the examples run (`vkcube.exe`, for example).

 5. Install Git.
-I installed Git for Windows via the [Git Credential Manager](https://github.com/Microsoft/Git-Credential-Manager-for-Windows/releases/).
+I installed Git for Windows via the [Git Credential Manager](//github.com/Microsoft/Git-Credential-Manager-for-Windows/releases/).

 6. Install Google's [Depot Tools](//commondatastorage.googleapis.com/chrome-infra-docs/flat/depot_tools/docs/html/depot_tools_tutorial.html#_setting_up).
 I didn't install Depot Tools the recommended way, instead I did this: